SCHOOL CLOSING GUIDELINES

 - Determines if schools are open or closed.

-- Coordinates school calendar with the Illinois State Board of Education and Cook County Regional Office of Education.
+- Coordinates school calendar with the Illinois State Board of Education and South Cook Intermediate Service Center 4.

 - Discusses closing decision with Lemont High School District 210 Superintendent for continuity.